cdevents/spec/continuous-operations.md

 ### `incident resolved`

-This event represents an incident that has been resolved, meaning that the situation identified by the incident has been addressed or that it ceased to happen or that it has been acknowledged.
+This event represents an incident that has been resolved, meaning that the problem identified by the incident has been solved or recalled.

 - Event Type: __`dev.cdevents.incident.resolved.0.1.0-draft`__
 - Predicate: resolved